-Figure 3-7 AP List
+Figure 3-6 AP List

-- 3) Find the SSID of the Access Point / Router or WISP, and click Connect in the corresponding row.
-You will then return to the previous page. - 4) Select the security mode and enter the password that is the same as on your router or access point in Figure 3-6. - 5) Click Next, you will then come to Network Setting page for furthers configuration. - C. When you choose Bridge with AP mode, the Wireless Setting page will be shown in Figure 3-8.
+- 1) Find the SSID of the Access Point / Router or WISP which you want you to connect to, and click Connect in the corresponding row.
+You will then see the page shown in Figure 3-7. - 2) Select the security mode and enter the password that is the same as on your router or access point in Figure 3-7. - 3) Click Next, you will then come to Network Settings page for furthers configuration.